Sustainability

 At the start of the academic year, students are familiarised with the values and mission of Kronberg Academy as part of an onboarding process.
 This includes watching a short film about Pablo Casals.
 It is important to us that we should explain key structures and processes within the Foundation, such as the principle of solidarity and the aims of the study programmes, right at the very beginning so that we can give students a familiar framework in which to categorise the processes.

-Conversation concert for patients at Klinik Hohe Mark, Oberursel: In this initiative, people suffering from addiction experience chamber music at first hand.
-Concert dates have been scheduled with the Klinik Hohe Mark (a specialist hospital for people with mental disorders/addiction in Oberursel/Frankfurt) and programmes are currently being planned.
-Prior to these events, students will receive coaching on music therapy and music psychology from specialists and experts at the clinic.
+Conversation concert for patients at Klinik Hohe Mark: In this initiative, people suffering from addiction experience chamber music at first hand.
+Some concert dates have been scheduled with the Klinik Hohe Mark (a specialist hospital for people with mental disorders/addiction in Oberursel/Frankfurt) whilst others are being planned.
+Prior to these events, students receive coaching on music therapy and music psychology from specialists and experts at the clinic.

-Collaboration with Frankfurt Child Protection Association: An initial phase has already begun in which students are getting to know primary school pupils, interactive concerts have taken place at the Orangerie in Frankfurt and a final concert has been held in the Casals Forum.
+Collaboration with the Child Protection Association: A familiarisation phase is already underway in which students are getting to know primary school pupils, interactive concerts have taken place at the Orangerie in Frankfurt and a final concert has been held in the Casals Forum.
 The aim of this project is to bring disadvantaged children into contact with classical music.
-Here, the focus is on interaction with approachable artists and with music, and for the students it likewise entails learning and gaining experience with aspects of musical education.
+Here, the focus is on interaction with approachable artists and with music, and for the students it likewise entails learning about and gaining experience with aspects of musical education.

-In his music psychology seminar, renowned neuroscientist Professor Stefan Kölsch takes students on “A journey through the emotional world of music – how brain activity and emotions are altered by sound”.
-The teaching here relates to the effects that music has on the individual themselves and on others.
+The music psychology seminar led by neuroscientist Professor Stefan Kölsch is also particularly valuable.
+Entitled “A journey through the emotional world of music – how brain activity and emotions are altered by sound,” it teaches students the impact that music has on both themselves and on others.
+Our training is complemented by a seminar on self-help techniques to assist with pain, muscle tension and poor posture.

 Sustainability curriculum

-A sustainability curriculum that was first envisaged in 2021 and compiled in 2023 will now be a contractual part of the study programmes and masterclasses from 2024 onwards.
+A sustainability curriculum that was first envisaged in 2021 and compiled in 2023 has now been a contractual part of the study programmes and masterclasses since 2024.
 We have already organised a range of concerts with a link to social sustainability and continue to do so.

 7.2 Compliance and legal regulations